 It’s on the harbour front opposite end to the castle.
 You can’t go to Conwy without seeing this, that would be like going to Florida and not seeing Disney World. £1 for adults and 50p for kids, it usually has a lady outside in traditional Welsh dress.

 Nice short trips from the harbour down the river, it’s great to see the castle from the river.
 Disabled access, pushchair and dog friendly.

 Conwy has its own lifeboat A class D, the lifeboat station has a shop and you can see the lifeboat.

 Betws Y Coed is about a 30 minutes drive away

 Conwy Nature Reserve

 The Conwy RSPB Nature Reserve is a wetland on the east bank of the Conwy estuary, created from material dug out during construction of the A55 road tunnel.
 It is now home to a variety of wildlife, and a great place to introduce families to nature.

 £6 each or £15 for a family ticket

-Pensychnant now this Nature reserve is a hidden gem most people have never heard of, check out the events page too.
+Pensychnant now this nature reserve is a hidden gem that most people have never heard of.
+Check out the events page too.